urgent-challenge/urgent2026/_pages/about.md

 The large-scale training data will consist of several public corpora of speech, noise, and RIRs.
 We provide a 700-hour curated training set as a baseline.
-And we encourage participants to explore advance data curation techniques to utilize large-scale noisy training dataset.
+And we encourage participants to explore advanced data curation techniques to utilize a large-scale noisy training dataset.
 Please check the [Track1](/urgent2026/track1) page for more details.